wademauger/wademauger.github.io/_posts/2016-03-23-The-Design-Goals-of-JavaScript.md

 <!--more-->

-Out of the discussions I've had with my friends and co-workers, I've gathered that there are two primary goals of the JavaScript language and runtime:
+Out of the discussions I've had with my friends and co-workers, I've gathered that there are two primary goals in the design of the JavaScript language and runtime:

 # JavaScript is designed to be *fast*.

 Like, really fast.
-There are plenty of comparison of languages' performances, but I particularly like [this one][comparison].
-Even though the test they ran is a little arbitrary and unrealistic, its analysis seems pretty thorough and compares a wide variety of runtimes, even pitting Chrome / NodeJS's V8 against Mozilla Firefox's SpiderMonkey.
+There are plenty of comparisons of languages' performances, but I particularly like [this one][comparison] (Even though the test they ran is a little arbitrary and unrealistic, its analysis seems pretty thorough and compares a wide variety of runtimes, even pitting Chrome / NodeJS's V8 against Mozilla Firefox's SpiderMonkey).
 Notably, as this writer mentions, according to their data,

 > Javascript V8 completed [this] test slightly faster than C++.